aerospike/aerospike-client-go/README.md

 An Aerospike library for Go.

-This library is compatible with Go 1.9+ and supports the following operating systems: Linux, Mac OS X (Windows builds are possible, but untested).
+This library is compatible with Go 1.13+ and supports the following operating systems: Linux, Mac OS X (Windows builds are possible, but untested).

 Up-to-date documentation is available in the [![Godoc](https://godoc.org/github.com/aerospike/aerospike-client-go?status.svg)](https://pkg.go.dev/github.com/aerospike/aerospike-client-go).

 You can refer to the test files for idiomatic use cases.

 Please refer to [`CHANGELOG.md`](CHANGELOG.md) for release notes, or if you encounter breaking changes.

-## Notice:

-We have released the Go Client v2, with some breaking API changes.
-Most changes are minor, and can be fixed with relative ease.

-The only major issue is that the behavior of the client when a key does not exist has changed.

-It used to return no error, but a `nil` `Record.Bins`.
-Now it returns `ErrKeyNotFound` error.

-This is a significant changes, and you should search your code for all instances of `Bins == nil` and adapt the code accordingly.

-Please refer to the [`CHANGELOG.md`](CHANGELOG.md) for details.

 - [Usage](#Usage)
 - [Prerequisites](#Prerequisites)